bgfernandes/typescript-nodejs-mvc-template/README.md

 - Jest - Javscript testing framework.
 - Dotenv - for setting up environment variables more easily.
 - i18n - for localization.
+- TailwindCSS - For styling.
+It is in use in a few projects at work, but I never got hands on on it and wanted to try it out.
+Like the philosophy, and it kind of replaces SASS or LESS.
+Surprised to find out it also includes a CSS preprocessor that can also purge unused CSS from the main tailwind CSS file and make it super small.

 ## Development setup
 Development environment setup: